Superrehtard/old_diaspora_wiki/FAQ-for-Installing-and-Running-Diaspora.md

 If you're missing your images in the production environment, change serve_static_assets in config/environments/production.rb to true and restart Diaspora.
 Or set up a reverse proxy to serve the files directly under public/.

-## Developer FAQ

-***How do I get debug information?***
-You can use the command
-    tail -f log/development.log
-to watch the log in development mode.

-***How do I get the latest source?***

-Pull the latest from github:
-    git pull
-Install any updates to gems:
-    bundle install

-***How do I reset the database to a totally clean state?***

-    rake db:drop
-    rake db:create
-    rake db:migrate

 ## What if my question isn't answered here?

 ### IRC Channels